gabixr/ue-combat-prototype/README.md

 # ue-combat-prototype
 A third-person top-down Unreal Engine game demonstrating modular gameplay mechanics and responsive combat systems.

 🎮 Gameplay

+A combat-focused top-down game showcasing modular gameplay systems.

-Player and enemy combat mechanics: attacks, dodges, blocks, and abilities, all handled through modular systems
+Player and enemy combat mechanics include light & heavy attacks, dodge, perfect dodge, block, parry, and abilities.

+Charge-based abilities: abilities can be charged up to three levels, triggering a different effect depending on the charge stage.

-Dynamic UI feedback: health, mana, abilities, and damage pop-ups respond in real time
+Dynamic UI system: includes a health bar, ability charge bar, and action bar, all updating in real time based on gameplay events.

-Smooth combat interactions: everything is designed to feel responsive and connected
+All mechanics and UI are implemented through modular, reusable systems in Blueprints.

 🛠️ Tools & Tech